alex-bahena/Pin-it/README.md

 Pin-it | Application designed to organize all the applications you use every day, having everything within your main internet access.

 # Purpose
-The purpose of this app is to improve the management of our applications, saving all our online webistes in one site, avoiding wastig time looking for them one by one and improving our experience within the browser.
+The purpose of this app is to improve the management and order of our applications, saving all our online websites in one site and divided into categories, avoiding wastig time looking for them one by one and improving our experience within the browser.

 # MVP